-U.S. EPA estimates $CO_2$ emissions from a gallon of gasoline as 8,887 grams $CO_2$ /gallon and from a gallon of diesel fuel as 10180 grams $CO_2$ /gallon.
-According to the U.S. EPA, an average passenger vehicle with a fuel efficiency of 22.2 miles per gallon (MPG) emits about 400 grams of $CO_2$ per mile (see EPA-420-F-23-014 published in June 2023).
+U.S. EPA estimates CO2 emissions from a gallon of gasoline as 8,887 grams CO2/gallon and from a gallon of diesel fuel as 10180 grams CO2/gallon.
+According to the U.S. EPA, an average passenger vehicle with a fuel efficiency of 22.2 miles per gallon (MPG) emits about 400 grams of CO2 per mile (see EPA-420-F-23-014 published in June 2023).

 Elevation NewCo, LLC may use one to three pickup trucks powered by gasoline or diesel fuel with a fuel efficiency unknown to MT-DNRC.
 MT-DNRC assumes an efficiency of 10 miles per gallon (MPG) over unimproved roads/trails on the tract.
-MT-DNRC also assumes the approximate maximum length of the unimproved road(s)/trail(s) that will be traversed on the tract is 1.3 miles.
+MT-DNRC also assumes the approximate length of the unimproved road/trail on the tract that the company will traverse is about 0.6 mile.

-Using the EPA information, MT-DNRC calculated that for one gas-powered pickup traversing the 1.3 miles twice per visit two times per month in a 6-month period per year during a five-year license term, production of 0.14 metric tons of $CO_2$ is expected.
-This amount increases to 0.42 metric tons for three gasoline-powered pickups.
-A larger amount of $CO_2$ would be expected if diesel-powered pickups are used, 0.16 metric tons for one or 0.48 metric tons for three.
+Using the EPA information, MT-DNRC calculated that for one gas-powered pickup traversing the 0.6 miles twice per visit two times per month in a 6-month period per year during a five-year license term, production of 0.06 metric tons of CO_2 is expected.
+This amount increases to 0.19 metric tons for three gasoline-powered pickups.
+A larger amount of CO_2 would be expected if diesel-powered pickups are used, 0.12 metric tons for one or 0.37 metric tons for three.
 In both scenarios, these are negligible amounts compared with annual emissions in the State of Montana, the United States, or the World.

 Variations in air quality can occur throughout the year due to occurrences such as weather patterns, wildfire smoke, heating of homes, and ranching activities.
-The small amounts of additional dust and emissions created by non-mechanized mineral exploration are not expected to appreciably increase amounts resulting from existing activities.
+The small amounts of additional dust and emissions created by non-mechanized mineral exploration is not expected to appreciably increase amounts resulting from existing activities.